What you need to know about estate planning, including why you may need a will, power of attorney, medical directive or trust.

 If you donate to a charitable gift fund or community foundation, your investment grows tax-free and you can select the charities to which contributions are given both before and after you die.

-We conduct at least two (2) estate planning workshops per year at our office conference room.
+We frequently conduct estate planning workshops in our office conference room.
 We have formed a partnership with some of the top estate planning attorneys in the Fort Myers-Naples, FL area.
-Check out our “Upcoming Events” schedule on our website for the next workshop.
+Register for our newsletter so you will get updates on the next estate planning workshop.